An Activity-Based Model of Transport Demand for Greater Melbourne: Discussion

 Our final innovation was to incorporate a hop-count measure to filter candidate destination regions.
-By taking into account the number of trips remaining for an agent, we can ensure they do not select a destination that would be unreasonable to return home from, given their transport mode.
+By taking into account the number of trips remaining for an agent, we can ensure that they do not select a destination that would be unreasonable to return home from, given their transport mode.
 This is a particular issue for activity chains with several trips as they tend to move further away from the home region, which can potentially cause the final trip home to be unnaturally long.
-Shorter transport modes, such as walking and cycling, are more susceptible to this, as their distance distributions are much shorter than public transport or driving.
-In addition to ensuring that there are fewer anomalies in the distance distributions, eliminating unnaturally long trips home improves the results of simulations using the virtual population, such as MATSim.
-Specifically, distance is a key factor for most mode choice algorithms, meaning that a walking activity chain with a long trip home will score poorly on its final trip and have to change modes for the entire chain.
+Active transport modes, such as walking and cycling, are more susceptible to this, as their distance distributions are much shorter than public transport or driving.
+Specifically, distance is a key factor for most mode choice algorithms, meaning that a walking activity chain with a long trip home will score poorly on its final trip potentially forcing a shift in modes for the entire chain.
 If enough of these anomalies are present, this would disproportionately reduce the number of agents utilizing active transport modes such as walking and cycling.

+To summarize, this study developed an algorithm based directly on travel activity patterns from a travel survey enabling more realistic generation of travel demand without replication and without constraint rather than directly modelling components for mode-choice through econometric techniques such as nested-logistic regression models that are reliant on tour components (i.e., individual trips within the tour).
+Our approach produces realistic tour components as an emergent property within the activity pattern generation.
+Our approach is more flexible; less computationally burdensome; and, follows calls from other authors to explore techniques with reduced data requirements \citep{nayak_critical_2022}.

+The main limitation of our approach is that it can only build a realistic baseline set of activity patterns and it is insensitive to changes in certain factors such as number of activities and destination choice although future research could explore ways of incorporating these.
+We can change the travel time and the travel mode, as demonstrated in our previous research \citep{jafari_activity-based_2024}, whilst our synthetic population is sensitive to mode and timing changes.

+One key limitation of the current model is that driver and passenger trips are treated independently under a single ``car'' mode, meaning that shared travel, such as carpooling or family members traveling together, has not been explicitly captured.
+As a result, the model may underrepresent some coordinated travel behaviors and household-level interactions.
+Addressing this limitation is a future avenue of research where trip chains are generated at the household level, enabling better representation of driver-passenger interactions and shared mobility patterns.

+Additionally, car ownership is only indirectly incorporated through spatial location, where areas located further from the city-center with poor public transport accessibility have higher car ownership than more established city-center areas, where public transport accessibility is usually better \citep{gunn_early_2020}.
+A more complex car ownership model was not developed for this reason, and because there is high car ownership and preference for driving evident in the characteristics and travel behaviors of participants in the \gls{vista} travel survey.